Click to go HOME

 Uses integrated circuit technology.

-(Courtesy of SBC Archives and History Center, San Antonio, Texas)
+(Top photo courtesy of SBC Archives and History Center, San Antonio, Texas.
+Used with permission.)

 Also seen in a 1970 Bell System ad (below).